isomerpages/nlb-learning/_digital/Adults Seniors/Programmes.md

 ## **My Digital Life**
 ![Alt text for image on Isomer site](/images/digital/Digital-Prog-AS-02.jpg)

-A new series on how current and emerging ways that technology impacts our daily lives.
-Emerging and trending topics such as Artificial intelligence, 5G, online privacy, media literacy, and cyber-wellness are covered in free-for-public workshops and sessions, to cultivate better understanding and demystification of the technology that now permeates our lives.
-This series is run in collaboration with NLB’s S.U.R.E programme, partners and community advocates.
+A new series on how technology impacts our daily lives.
+Dive into topics such as artificial intelligence, 5G, online privacy, media literacy, and cyber-wellness through free-for-public workshops and sessions.

+This series is organised in collaboration with NLB’s S.U.R.E programme, partners and community advocates.

 Click [here](https://go.gov.sg/nlbmdl){:target="_blank"} for the latest programme listings.